-I was talking to Mark, my new business guy, and he wanted to know if I respond to the new business leads I find with Google Alerts.
+I was talking to Mark, my guy, and he wanted to know if I respond to the new business leads I find with Google Alerts.
 When I told him I do, he asked what my rate was.
-It didn't take a second of thought to come up with the answer – almost zero.
+It didn’t take a second of thought to come up with the answer – almost zero.

 After talking about it for a few minutes, we determined there are three different ways to fish for new business: Casting, netting and setting bait.